puppeteer/puppeteer/docs/api/index.md

 Handles can be used as arguments for any evaluation function such as [Page.$eval()](./puppeteer.page._eval.md), [Page.evaluate()](./puppeteer.page.evaluate.md), and [Page.evaluateHandle()](./puppeteer.page.evaluatehandle.md).
 They are resolved to their referenced object.

+**Remarks:**

+The constructor for this class is marked as internal.
+Third-party code should not call the constructor directly or create subclasses that extend the `JSHandle` class.

 </td></tr>
 <tr><td>